martbetz/martbetz.github.io/_posts/2022-08-21-the-promura-project.md

 - full-frame and crop-sensor revews of the Auto-Promura 20mm C.P.
 Hi-Lux MC

 Please provide links to references that support any contributed information.
-If you'd like to submit details of identified lenses, please include links to photos that clearly show the relative serial number and mount type.
+If you'd like to submit details of identified lenses, please include links to photos that clearly show the mount type and serial number.

 <!-- Place this tag where you want the button to render. -->
 <p style="padding-top: 10px;">